Rule 3301-37-11 | Management of communicable disease.

 (b) Within sight and hearing of an adult at all times.
 No child shall ever be left alone or unsupervised;

-(c) Made comfortable and provided with a cot. all linens and blankets used by the ill child shall be laundered before being used by another child.
+(c) Made comfortable and provided with a cot/mat or crib for infants.
+All linens and blankets used by the ill child shall be laundered before being used by another child.
 After use, the cots shall be disinfected with an appropriate germicidal agent, or, if soiled with blood, feces, vomit, or other body fluids, the cots shall be cleaned with soap and water and then disinfected with an appropriate germicidal agent;

 (d) Observed carefully for worsening condition; and